 To get your new cat home, you’re going to need a cat carrier.

 Like you, a cat needs food, water, clothes, and shelter.
 Fortunately, cats wear their clothes (their fur) all the time, but your new cat still needs fresh water, food, and a place to sleep.
 They also need a way to maintain their hygiene, which for cats means a scratching post.

-A good quality food is essential to maintaining your new cat’s health.
+Good quality food is essential to maintaining your new cat’s health.
 You may choose to feed your cat at set times during the day or if you leave food out for grazing.

 To ease the transition for your new cat, ask the shelter or adoption agency what kind of food your cat is used to.
 Giving your cat the same food, at least at first, will give a sense of familiarity to help ease the anxiety of adjusting to the new home.

 Provide fresh water in a clean bowl at all times.
 This is the first step, although some cats like running water and will drink out of a toilet bowl or demand that you turn on a water faucet for them to drink from.

 Your cat needs a place to use the bathroom.
 Make sure the box is big enough for your cat.
 Consider getting a box with a lid if your cat needs more privacy to do her business.

 Cats may be notorious for avoiding any bed bought specifically for them, but that doesn’t mean that you shouldn’t provide something.
 Many cats appreciate the safe feeling of a carrier, so you can use that as your cat’s “designated sleeping place” until you’ve found something else that you and your cat agree on.

 Unless your cat was declawed by its previous owner, you’re going to need a scratching post.
 You don’t want to sacrifice your furniture to your new cat’s need to groom its claws, right?